Student-Athlete Handbook - Section 4

 Student-athletes may not sell or exchange a complimentary admission for any item of value.
 Any violation of these rules will jeopardize the student-athlete’s eligibility with the NCAA.
 In addition, the University will impose a three-game suspension of privileges for the first offense.
 Any subsequent offense will result in the loss of complimentary admissions for the entire year.

 Tickets are not guaranteed to be available for every game.
-If any game is sold out, or close to selling out, no student-athlete complimentary tickets will be available.

-• Tickets will be located in the student section.
+For football games, tickets will be located in the student section.
 Seating will be based on when the student-athlete arrives.
 Floor seats will be distributed first, followed by best available seating in other areas of the arena.
 Be sure to come early to get close to the action.

 Involvement with Recruits